arsenalzp/keyvalstore/README.md

 SQLite underlying storage.

 It uses client-server architecture, a set of commands are sent by using TLS transport.
-Node.js client is provided as well.
+Node.js and golang clients are provided as well.

 PKI is used for end-user authentication with; Certificate Revocation List capability is enabled.